How to Become a Member of the 5 AM Club

 Personally I have noticed all the above benefits.
 The rest of the world is asleep when I get up and it gives me the ability to prepare my heart and spirit for the day, and spend time on me.
 Plus, it makes me so incredibly healthy.
 Not to mention that you start your day on the right foot by feeling accomplished before most people have even rolled out of bed.
 My most productive hours now are in the early morning, 5am-8am is prime time.
 I have the most energy, I’m not interrupted, and I find I tap into elite performance.

-- It is said it takes 66 days to instill a new habit, so push through those 66 days and after that it’ll be easy and natural.
+- It is said it takes 66 days to instill a new habit, so push through those 66 days and after that the 5 AM Club will feel easy and natural.
 Don’t give up!

 - Get up at the same time every day to build consistency – even on the weekends!
 Don’t ruin the routine.

 - Use the 20/20/20 rule.
 Use the first 20 minutes to exercise which will release dopamine and serotonin, the middle 20 minutes to review your plan, and your daily schedule, and the last 20 minutes to learn – watch videos, TED talks, read, educate yourself, etc. NOTE: I still do more fitness after my goals, meditation and affirmations have been completed.
 I work out anywhere from 1-2 hours a day.

 - Schedule your 5am-6am prime time by writing things down.
 This will deepen your commitment and hold you more accountable.
 It’ll also help you set your focus for the day.

 - It’s not about quantity, it’s about quality when it comes to sleep.
 How do you get a better sleep?
 I go to bed between 9-11pm in the summer and 8pm-10pm in the winter and I’m never tired!